sipankaj806/sipankaj806/README.md

 - 👋 Hi, I’m @sipankaj806
-- 👀 I’m interested in Data Science based projects.
+- 👀 I’m interested in Tech based projects.
 - 🌱 I’m currently learning ML, Power BI and Python.
 - 📫 You can reach me on pankajkumarsingh806@gmail.com